mikedefrancis/vimrc/README.md

 # linux_devtools

 I use this directory in order to quickly set up my linux environment on other computers.
 Anyone is welcome to copy this configuration.

+* These tools assume you are using Ubuntu 16.04

 * There are some useful tools and aliases in .bashrc

 * I use vim as my IDE, and i3 for development when possible.
 Very fast.
+This tutorial turns vim into a fully-functional IDE with fuzzy filename search, multi-file search (ack/ag functionality) from within vim, file-tree viewing with nerd-tree.

+        much functionality added by default including syntax coloring, line numbers, etc. use <ctrl+t> to toggle nerdtree
+        use <ctrl+g> to jump show current file in nerdtree use <ctrl+f> to search for files
+        use :Ack to find text in files use <ctrl+w> to toggle mouse clicks
+        use <ctrl+l> to toggle showing line nums use <alt+ARROWS> to switch windows

+* I believe that people should get credit for making the internet a better place.
+Many props to Sebastian Karlson from whom the vim stuff on this page has been copied and tweaked (https://github.com/sebbekarlsson)

+* In addition to whatever is on here.
+I recommend installing the following programs:

+      sudo apt-get install meld
+      sudo apt-get install htop
+      sudo apt-get install filezilla
+      sudo apt-get install git

 ## Notes regarding using this stuff